LudovicDubois/SmartTests/doc/Criteria/adding.md

 # Adding a Criteria

-Before adding you own Criteria, you should know what a Criteria is.
+Before adding your own Criteria, you should know what a Criteria is.

 It this is not the case, [read this](readme.md).